 You can download, post on the Internet (Facebook), and Publish any of Buy-Axolotls.com content and images.
 No permission is needed as long as it states that Buy-Axolotls.com is the source of the content and images.
 To download just click on the picture.

-The Possession of Water Dragons – Axolotls is illegal in the State of California (CA) and New Jersey (NJ); also we do not ship to Hawaii because we do not have the necessary Hawaiian permit.
+The Possession of Water Dragons – Axolotls is illegal in the State of California (CA) and New Jersey (NJ), New Mexico (NM) is a state we can not ship to because it is not legal to own an axolotl that was bred in anther state; also we do not ship to Hawaii because we do not have the necessary Hawaiian permit.

 At Buy-Axolotls.com we do not recommend that you use Sand or Gravel in your aquarium.
 Sand and Gravel is the number one killer of Water Dragons – Axolotls because they will eat it and they will die from eating it.
 If you eat a cup of Sand or Gravel every day, do you think you would have a Long Life?
 Probably not.
 Click here to see how to make a Safe Axolotl Tank